lennartpollvogt/moff-cli/moff-cli/check/feature_check.md

     - rule category (root, location, frontmatter, headers)
     - a concise message
     - optional line hint (for headers, use the line of the matched/missing header when possible)
+  - In verbose mode (`--verbose` flag):
+    - After listing violations for each file
+    - Display "Expected structure for this file type (prefix):"
+    - Show a template with:
+      - Required and optional frontmatter fields with appropriate types
+      - Required headers with correct levels and text
+    - Template is only shown for files that have validation errors
   - Provide a summary:
     - total files checked
     - total violations